ShowShark Client Features

 - Auto-hiding controls with timer-based visibility

-- In-app volume slider (0-100%) adjusting player volume without changing system volume, persisted across restarts (excluded on tvOS)
+- In-app volume slider (0-100%) that adjusts player volume without changing system volume, persisted across restarts (excluded on tvOS where the hardware remote controls volume)

-- Fully automatic bitrate adjustment — no user-facing bitrate or quality controls
+- Fully automatic bitrate adjustment -- no manual bitrate or quality controls needed

 Resume & Position Tracking